ethereum/portal-blog/pages/posts/roadmap-2024.md

 - Team members also publish javascript based visualizations of client activity and protocol components as developer tools and eductional resources.
 - The Ultralight team has focused on State Network R&D, and will develop the current prototype into a fully-featured spec complete implementation with interop testing suite.
 - Specific challenges they might encounter in delivering the 2024 roadmap include...
-  - Manpower - the current developers both work full time on the EthereumJS client, and contribute to Ultralight with the time and resources granted by their primary team.
+  - Personpower - the current developers both work full time on the EthereumJS client, and contribute to Ultralight with the time and resources granted by their primary team.
-  - Brower network incompatibilities - Browsers and Mobile devices present unique challenges from both technical and security issues.
+  - Browser network incompatibilities - Browsers and Mobile devices present unique challenges from both technical and security issues.
 The solutions involve modifying the NodeJS Ultralight client for browser compatibility, developing strategies against attack vectors unique to browsers, and implementing unique NAT traversal protocols.

 ### 4) Glados